Interactive Components

 }

-Because all components are created in separate methods, the code is cleaner and easier to read.
+Because all components are created in separate methods, the code becomes clearer.

-Component names always start with a lowercase letter, although they are capitalized in the method name.
+Component names always start with a lowercase letter, even though they are capitalized in the method name.

-We never call factories directly, they get called automatically, when we use components for the first time.
-Thanks to that, a component is created at the right moment, and only if it's really needed.
-If we wouldn't use the component (for example on some AJAX request, where we return only part of the page, or when parts are cached), it wouldn't even be created and we save performance of the server.
+We never call factories directly; they are called automatically the first time we use the component.
+Thanks to this, the component is created at the right moment and only if it is actually needed.
+If we don't use the component (e.g., during an AJAX request where only part of the page is transferred, or when caching the template), it won't be created at all, saving server performance.

 // we access the component and if it was the first time,